yanivdll/prodissues/source/posts/just-do-it-but-start-with-a-small-step.html.markdown

 ---
-title: When 2 Weeks Are Faster Than 2 Hours
+title: Just Do It, But Start With a Small Step
-date: 2015-07-04 03:41 UTC
+date: 2015-07-13 03:41 UTC
-tags: amazon, trust, ux
+tags: productivity, gtd
 ---